uselagoon/lagoon-cli/docs/commands/lagoon_get_user-sshkeys.md

 ```
   -E, --email string   New email address of the user
   -h, --help           help for user-sshkeys
+  -N, --name string    Name of the group to check users in (if not specified, will default to all groups)
 ```

 ### Options inherited from parent commands